metabase/metabase/docs/administration-guide/10-single-sign-on.md

 ![Authentication](./images/authentication.png)

+If you'd like to have your users authenticate with SAML, we offer a paid feature that lets you do just that.
+[Learn more about authenticating with SAML](16-authenticating-with-saml.md)

 As time goes on we may add other auth providers.
 If you have a service you’d like to see work with Metabase please let us know by [filing an issue](http://github.com/metabase/metabase/issues/new).

 ### Enabling Google Sign-In